At conferences, schools, and through social media, someone will ask me:

-During the search, I create contact sheets by pulling images from websites.
-I’m looking for someone with a visual handwriting that aligns with the tone of the story.
-Consequently, that means that any number of artists would be right for the project.
+During the search, I would create contact sheets by pulling images from websites.
 It’s important to keep your site updated.
 I’d rather see eight to ten very strong pieces, than twenty pieces of varying quality.
 If you don’t have a website, get on that right now.
 You don’t need a lot of money—or even that much art—to have a good one.
 I see building a website like gardening (this won’t be the last gardening metaphor you see on the #arttips blog, trust me).
 You clear out all the weeds; focusing on what is essential.
 You don’t need much for a great garden.
 Slowly, through care and time, you build the garden.
 You’ll prune.
 You’ll learn.
 Sometimes you’ll fail.
 But believe me, the rewards will far outweigh the effort.

-A handful of contact sheets are presented to the editor and publisher.
-Once we all agree on the illustrator(s), I happily send an email to them.
-It starts:
+A handful of contact sheets would be presented to the editor and publisher.
+Once we all agreed on the illustrator(s), I happily sent an email to them.
+They started: